CJI suggests Indian diaspora organizations to think about creating legal assistance center | Law-Order

 - India

-Chief Justice of India (CJI) N V Ramana on Thursday suggested the organizations of the Indian diaspora in the United Arab Emirates (UAE) to think about creating a legal assistance center to help those in need of such assistance in India.
+(Eds: Adding more details) New Delhi, Mar 17 (PTI) Chief Justice of India (CJI) N V Ramana on Thursday suggested the organizations of the Indian diaspora in the United Arab Emirates (UAE) to think about creating a legal assistance center to help those in need of such assistance.

-The CJI said the national and state legal services authorities in India, which takes care of the legal service needs of 70 per cent needy population totally free of cost, would extend all possible help in dealing with the legal problems of the needy persons in India.
+The CJI said the national and state legal services authorities in India, which take care of the legal service needs of 70 per cent of the needy population totally free of cost, would extend all possible help in dealing with the legal problems of the needy persons in India.

 Speaking at a felicitation function organized by the Indian community in UAE at the India Social and Cultural Centre, Abu Dhabi, Justice Ramana said the growing strong relationship between the two countries will only grow in the times to come and the strong bonds of friendship are bound to flourish and achieve new heights.